-13. Biogas and animal housing
+16. Biogas and animal housing

-- Directing manure from housing to a biogas digestor is an important way of managing manure in dairy farms. - Biodigester has to be fed with fresh manure every day. - Biogas is directly burned for heating application, captured and combusted to generate electricity in dairy farms. - The gas produced in biogas digestors has to be used (burned) otherwise if released to the environment it still posses the same threat by releasing greenhouse gases to the environment.
+- Directing manure from housing to a biogas digestor is an important way of managing manure in dairy farms. - Biodigester has to be fed with fresh manure every day. - Biogas is directly burned for heating application, captured and combusted to generate electricity in dairy farms. - The effluent leaving the digestor (digestate) has a modified chemical content and has less degradable biomass than the original substrate (manure).